 Off the coast of South Australia, Kangaroo Island is a natural playground combining fresh local food, stunning scenery and easy access to nature.
 You're likely to see more kangaroos than cars here, making it perfect for families.

-How to experience it: Adventurous animal lovers will feel right at home on KI.
 Stroll the beaches where sea lions snooze or join a tour to swim with wild dolphins.
 Kids can scramble over unique rock formations shaped by wind and sea or glide down the sand dunes of Little Sahara on a toboggan or sandboard.
 For something a bit more calming, visit a lavender or honey farm to taste some of the foodie delights the island has to offer.

 Kakadu: adventure and culture in one